ibm-cloud-docs/vmwaresolutions/vcenter/vrw-orderinginstance-primary.md

 * **Management-optimized cluster** supports separate management and workload clusters.

-   If you don't want workloads to run on the primary cluster, select this option to order a 2-CPU Intel Cascade Lake processor with 20 cores, 2.2 GHz, and 192 GB RAM per bare metal server.
+   If you don't want workloads to run on the primary cluster, select this option.
+With this option, you get a 2-CPU Intel® Cascade Lake processor with 20 cores, 2.2 GHz, and 192 GB RAM per bare metal server.
 You must include a separate cluster for workloads.
 Under **Additional cluster for workloads**, complete the settings to customize the bare metal hardware based on your workload capacity requirements.

 * **Customizable consolidated cluster** supports a range of CPU and RAM options to optimize capacity for both management and workload clusters.

    You can choose the Cascade Lake server and RAM size according to your needs.
-This option is available in single-zone deployments (nonstretched) and brings down the entry price point by enabling workloads to run alongside VMware management components in the same cluster.
+This option is available in single-zone deployments (nonstretched) and brings down the entry price point by enabling workloads to run alongside VMware® management components in the same cluster.
 You can start with only 6 hosts instead of 10.
 This option is helpful for proof of concepts (POCs) or if you want to start small and grow over time.

 ## Number of bare metal servers
 {: #vrw-orderinginstance-consldt-bare-metal}